AdaCore/training_material/courses/ada_essentials/040_statements/88-statements.lab.rst

 * Requirements

-   - Create a simple process to build a time tracking sheet for the week
+   - Create a simple program to build a time tracking sheet for the week

       + For every day of the week, print a line indicating the time of day (in hours)